Push for police reform creates rift in Maryland’s Democratic caucus

 They backed Carter’s Senate bill, which would have given police chiefs — rather than a three-person trial board made up of police officers — the power to discipline officers for wrongdoing.
 The bill also would have allowed local jurisdictions to create civilian oversight panels, which would have the same power as the chief to impose discipline.

 During its debate, the Senate Judicial Proceedings Committee got rid of the proposal to create civilian oversight panels.
-Instead, it kept a version of the trial board, renamed the administrative charging committee and now made up of two civilians and an officer.
+Instead, it kept a version of the trial boards, renamed the administrative charging committees and now made up of two civilians and an officer.
 The panels would decide whether an officer should be administratively charged, and recommend discipline.

 Sen. Michael A. Jackson (D-Prince George’s), the sponsor of the amendment, is a former sheriff and former president of a local Fraternal Order of Police.
 While Carter said the bill does not have much value without the option of fully civilian oversight committees, Jackson said public input would come from the addition of civilian members on the charging committee.